MariaEgbuna/Skincare_Sales_EDA/README.md

 ## Dataset Description

-The dataset, named `Skin_Care Target`, contains transactional sales data.
+The dataset, named `Skin_Care Target.csv`, contains transactional sales data.
 Here are the key columns:

 * **`order_id`**: Unique identifier for each transaction line item.
 * **`product`**: Name of the product sold.